bakito/kind-with-registry-action/README.md

 # kind-with-registry-action

-Github action that creates a kind cluster with integrated container registry.
+GitHub action that creates a kind cluster with integrated container registry.

-Optionally ingress can be enabled.
+Optionally, ingress can be enabled.

 ```yaml
 - name: Install Kind